Luftnachrichten Abteilung 350: General

 While the Luftwaffe signal intelligence in the west reached a higher state of development, it was in the south that it faced its greater challenge.
-This was true because it faced a foe as equally as aggressive and resourceful, an extremely varied physical environment and geographical extent of the Mediterranean theatre of war, wherein its operations were conducted.
+This was true because it faced an equally aggressive and resourceful foe, an extremely varied physical environment and geographical extent of the Mediterranean theatre of war, wherein its operations were conducted.

 In the west, signals intelligence enjoyed the advantages of the concentration of means, excellent wire communications, and proximity to the opponent, and technical problems were reduced to the minimum.
 In the south, the rule was a wide dispersion of installations, scanty wire communications and insecure transportation and supply routes, were common.
 Climatic and living conditions, especially in Africa and the Balkans, compared to those in the west, particularly in the Balkan regions, from partisan activities, all had a profound influence on signals.

 Mid 1940

 In the middle of 1940, the Signals Intelligence Service (signals) of Luftwaffe was marshalled almost entirely against Great Britain.
 Only the French and English traffic from Africa was observed, in the old peace-time manner, by the fixed signals station W-13, located in Oberhaching.
 Station W-13 was established in 1938 and was working under the direct supervision of Chi-Stelle, with its own evaluation section and DF network.
 Its reports were forwarded to Referat C in France.